 These pancakes are so light and fluffy, you won’t be able to tell the difference between this recipe and one that’s made with wheat!
-Seriously, these are the best keto pancakes I’ve tasted yet!
+Seriously, this is the best keto pancake recipe I’ve tasted yet!

 One of the most common questions I see in keto and low carb groups on Facebook is “What can I eat for breakfast that is NOT eggs”.

 My first and immediate answer is always, “Pancakes!!”.
 There’s a lot of non-egg keto breakfast options, but pancakes will always, and forever be a favorite breakfast choice for me and my family.

 The recipe I’m sharing with you today is not quite as easy as adding water to a pancake dry mix like Krusteaz, but it’s far from difficult.
 (Of course, if you do want an “add water only” keto pancake mix, you could try Birch Benders keto pancake mix.)